 In the event of refusal or revocation, it is sufficient to show on the basis of one relevant piece of prior art that the claimed subject-matter lacks an inventive step: there is no need to discuss which document is "closest" to the invention; the only relevant question is whether the document used is a feasible starting point for assessing inventive step (see T 967/97, T 558/00, T 21/08, T 308/09 and T 1289/09).
 This is valid even if the problem identified in a problem-solution reasoning may be different from the one identified by the applicant/patentee.

 As a consequence the applicant or proprietor cannot refute the argument that the claimed subject-matter lacks inventive step by submitting that a more promising springboard is available: a piece of prior art on the basis of which the claimed invention is considered non-obvious cannot be "closer" than a document on the basis of which the claimed invention appears obvious, because it is evident in this situation that the former does not represent the most promising springboard from which to arrive at the invention (T 1742/12, Reasons 6.5; T 824/05, Reasons 6.2).

 The closest prior art must be assessed from the skilled person's point of view on the day before the filing or priority date valid for the claimed invention.
 The examiner must not make an artificial interpretation of the closest prior art based on prior knowledge of the application (see also G‑VII, 8).

-In identifying the closest prior art, account should be taken of what the applicant himself acknowledges in his description and claims to be known.
-Any such acknowledgement of known art should be regarded by the examiner as being correct, unless the applicant states he has made a mistake (see C‑IV, 7.2).
+In identifying the closest prior art, account is taken of what the applicant himself acknowledges in his the description and claims to be known.
+Any such acknowledgement of known art is regarded by the examiner as being correct, unless the applicant states he has made that a mistake was made (see C‑IV, 7.2(vii)).